 The school is centrally located within the village, just a few hundred meters away from the health clinic and the church.

 At present, the school has around 250 regularly attending students, ranging in age from 5 to 14.
-Students arrive at school every morning to do morning chores before the daily assembly at 7:30 and have class starting at 8 AM.
+Students arrive at school every morning to do morning chores before the daily assembly at 7:30 and have a class starting at 8 AM.

-The community is almost entirely comprised of farmers, both subsistence and for profit.
+The community is almost entirely comprised of farmers, both subsistence and for-profit.
 About half of the families just produce enough for themselves and/or to trade with their neighbors, and half export their surplus grains to neighboring Njombe.

 During the 6-month long dry season (June until November), water is a scarce commodity.
 The students of the primary school must fetch water from a well approximately 1.4 kilometers away from the school in order to meet their daily needs.
 This is a time-consuming activity that interferes with the education process.

 The water from the wells is not especially sanitary, and as such the rate of waterborne diseases is high.